 The Duke of Edinburgh Award Scheme continued to be very popular, with pupils signed up for Gold, Silver and Bronze categories.
-There were a number of expeditions to various parts of the UK including the North Downs, the Surrey Hills and the Peak District.
-The Brackenbury Art Show returned this year and the number of categories was broadened to include art, creative writing, poetry and photography.
+There were a number of expeditions to various parts of the UK including the North Downs, the Surrey Hills and the Lake District.
+We currently have five students who have completed their Gold Duke of Edinburgh Award and who are due to be presented with it at the Palace.
+The Brackenbury Art Show took place this year with a variety of categories including art, creative writing, poetry and photography.
 There were several prizes awarded and winning entries were displayed in the Menuhin Hall foyer as part of our Summer Festival.
-Our annual Activities Day took place off-site this year and included exciting trips to London, Oxford and Brighton.
-Activities included paddleboarding, museum visits and a trip to see a musical in the West End.
+Our annual Activities Day took place off-site this year and included exciting trips to London Zoo, Harry Potter Studios, The Tate Gallery, an Escape Room and a West End Musical.